 For twelve years, I wrote Tots to Teens, a column about children’s and YA books, for Malaysian daily The Star.
 Following that, I had a monthly column, called Localise, that focused on the Malaysian publishing industry.

 You can find selected pieces from those columns, as well as other bookish posts, and anything and everything else that pops into my head, at Head Shoulders Knees & Toes.

-Apart from my work at Scholastic, I also pay the bills by freelancing as a writer and editor, and creative writing teacher.
+Apart from my work at Scholastic, I also pay the bills by freelancing as an editor, and creative writing teacher.

 I am currently planning a fantasy novel inspired by Daoist culture and ancestral worship as practised by Malaysian Chinese.
 I am also looking forward to the publication of my first collection of short stories.